 - Alice Bertha 'Allie' Christian, 19 Sep 1875 – 22 Jul 1944

 - Ralph Emerson Christian, 18 Aug 1878 – 20 Sep 1960

-B Maria's obituary echos a biography of her father (including other sources) and states that the family arrived in the USA in 1842, returned to England in 1847, and came back to Ohio in 1852.
-While I am now inclined to believe that the family returned to England early on, I do not believe the stated time frame is accurate.
+B Maria's obituary echos a biography of her father (including other sources) that state the family arrived in the USA in 1842, returned to England in 1847, and came back to Ohio in 1852.
+While I am now inclined to believe that the family may have returned to England early on, I do not believe the stated time frame is accurate.
 The family is officially documented on the 1850 US Federal Census as being in North Royalton, Ohio at the time when they are supposed to be living in England.
-I have also been unable to find the family on an immigration manifests returning to America around 1852.
+I have also been unable to find the family on ANY immigration manifests returning to America around 1852.

 I may have uncovered a reason for the family's return to England.
-I have been unable to located any records of George's sister Rachel or her husband Ethelred in America.
+I have been unable to located any records of George's sister Rachel or her husband Ethelred in America even though they arrived on the ship with George's family.
 At this point I believe Ethelred passed away and George took Rachel back to England where it appears she remarried in 1849 to a James Darvill.
 She lived in Tring until her death in 1892.